Aquagenic urticaria: Prevention

 Desensitization does not seem to work for aquagenic urticaria; a patient will continue to react to water no matter how gradually or frequently it is introduced.
 Topical application of antihistamines like 1% diphenhydramine before water exposure is reported to reduce the hives.
 Oil in water emulsion creams, or petrolatum, applied as barrier agents prior to a shower or bath may control symptoms.

 Treatment

 Given the rarity of the disease, clinical efficacy data of treatments is limited.
 However, current recommendations suggest a trial of a second generation antihistamine up to four-times the standard dosing scheme for initial pharmacology.
 For patients who cannot be controlled on high dose antihistamines, other therapeutics, including biologics like omalizumab, have shown improvements in case reports.
+Beta-blocker therapy may also offer a rapid-acting, well-tolerated, and effective treatment option for patients.